bitsofcotton/ddpmopt/README.md

     ./ddpmopt(32|64)?(mp)? c <in0.ppm> ...
     cp `./ddpmopt(32|64)?(mp)? i <in0.ppm> ... | sort | head -n ... | tr '\n' ' '` outdir

-# Re-Re-Re-Leave
+# Re4-Leave
-We might re-re-re-leave this repository with this update, however, if there's some sort of the reason to improve, we re-re-re-open here, also, lieonn.hh change might be updated even we leave here.
+We might re4-leave this repository with this update, however, if there's some sort of the reason to improve, we re4-open here, also, lieonn.hh change might be updated even we leave here.

 Leave here but might return here after another implementations.